neonlabsorg/neon-evm.docs/docs/developing/integrate/middleware/the-graph.md

     - Deployment: https://thegraph.neonevm.org/deploy
     - GraphQL: https://thegraph.neonevm.org/index-node/graphql

-## Prerequisites for a standard flow
+## Prerequisites for standard flow

-::: info
+:::info

 The standard flow is where the end user deploys and collects data from their own contract.
 In the standard flow you:

 1. Deploy a contract to Neon EVM